benbraou/flex-layout-wiki/Custom-Breakpoints.md

 };
 ```

-> Please review the [Responsive API](https://github.com/angular/flex-layout/wiki/API-Overview#responsive-features) to review the specific, default breakpoint range values and the alias suffices used.
+Please review the wiki [Responsive API](https://github.com/angular/flex-layout/wiki/API-Overview#responsive-features) to review the specific, default breakpoint range values and the alias suffices used.

 ### Customizing with your own @media query ranges